 Why do I watermark most of the images on my blog? a) because sometimes they are not my images and I am being respectful of those who have kindly given me permission to use them, b) because, as the originator of an image, I believe I have the right to be contacted by anyone who has found that image useful/relevant for their research.
 When someone illegally takes an image off my blog, crops out the watermark, and uploads it without my permission to a site like Ancestry, they are denying others the ability to connect with me and me with them.
 I don’t think that’s right and I don’t think that’s fair (or respectful of my efforts to bring family history details to light that may benefit others.)
 It has nothing to do with me believing that somehow ancestors are exclusively mine–obviously that could not possibly be the case, especially the farther back in a family tree one goes!!! 🙂

 All rights reserved.
 Any reproduction or use of any of these materials, including all content and photographs, without written permission of the author and blog owner is expressly prohibited.
-(This includes copying material and uploading it to Ancestry dot com.)
+(This includes copying material and uploading it to Ancestry dot com, Pinterest, Find a Grave, etc.)